Airline Partners - oneworld

 Plus, with Qantas and American Airlines, you can:

 You can use your points on oneworld® member airlines for a:

 - For travel on or from 1 July 2014, the number of Qantas Points and Status credits you earn when you fly with Qantas and Jetstar Airlines has changed.
 The number of Qantas Points and Status credits you earn will be more closely aligned with the fare you pay, where you fly and the airline you choose to create a fairer program and to better recognise the value of your fare.
 There are also changes to Status credits earn with other partners.
 Find out more.

 - On 31 March 2014, US Airways joined the oneworld® alliance as an affiliate of American Airlines and the Qantas Frequent Flyer program.
-The carrier adds even more destinations throughout the US, offering convenient travel options to more than 50 destinations including US Airways' key hubs in Charlotte, Philadelphia, Phoenix and Washington Reagan, as well as Canada and Mexico.
+This carrier adds even more destinations throughout the US, offering convenient travel options to more than 50 destinations including US Airways' key hubs in Charlotte, Philadelphia, Phoenix and Washington Reagan, as well as Canada and Mexico.

-- TAM Linhas Aéreas joined the oneworld Alliance and the Qantas Frequent Flyer program on 31 March 2014.
+- TAM Linhas Aéreas joined the oneworld alliance and the Qantas Frequent Flyer program on 31 March 2014.
 As Brazil's leading airline, TAM adds 42 new destinations in Brazil to the oneworld map, allowing easy access to the colonial city of Sao Luis, the rich history of Belem, the endless beaches of Natal and beyond.

 - On 30 October 2013, Qatar Airways joined oneworld® and the Qantas Frequent Flyer Program and from this date members are able to earn and redeem Qantas Points on eligible flights and fares.
 So, now there's even more opportunity to earn and use Qantas Points.
 Find out more.